Word page

 Common questions

-• What does agitator mean?
-It means a person who stirs up unrest, argument, or political action.
+• What does agitator mean in simple words?
+Agitator means someone who stirs up unrest, argument, protest, or action.

 • How do you pronounce agitator?
-It is usually pronounced AJ-ih-tay-ter.
+Agitator is pronounced AJ-ih-tay-ter.